generation-org/jwd-final-project/task-4/README.md

 ### Step 3: Showing errors to users

 1. Add a [Bootstrap alert component](https://getbootstrap.com/docs/4.5/components/alerts/) inside your form to display the errors to the users.
-2. Add the logic to display or hide the error message when the form is submited
+2. Add the logic to display or hide the error message when the form is submited.
-3. Display a meaningful error when a form filed is invalid and the user clicks the submit button
+3. Display a meaningful error when a form filed is invalid and the user clicks the submit button.
 4. Add the logic to hide the error message when the user clicks the submit button and the form data is valid.

 > #### Useful Resources for this step